llvm/llvm-project/llvm/docs/LangRef.rst

 Non-integral pointer representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pointers are not represented as an address, but may instead include additional metadata such as bounds information or a temporal identifier.
+Pointers are not represented as just an address, but may instead include additional metadata such as bounds information or a temporal identifier.
-Examples include AMDGPU buffer descriptors with a 128-bit fat pointer and a 32-bit offset or CHERI capabilities that contain bounds, permissions and an out-of-band validity bit.
+Examples include AMDGPU buffer descriptors with a 128-bit fat pointer and a 32-bit offset, or CHERI capabilities that contain bounds, permissions and an out-of-band validity bit.
 In general, these pointers cannot be re-created from just an integer value.